invisible-college/statebus/readme.md

 You can check if the current user is logged in with `fetch('/current_user').logged_in`.
 If they are, you can get the current user's key with `fetch('/current_user').user.key`.

-You can also do things to the current user state:
+You can also manipulate `/current_user`, to log in, out, or edit or create your account:

 #### Log in